 Super Bowl winners get more than a ring and the title of "world champion"

-Players from the team that wins Super Bowl LIII in Atlanta on Feb.
-3, 2019 will get $118,000 along with the rest of the spoils that come with victory.
-The losing team's players will get $59,000, which is nothing to sneeze at, but isn't quite the same as the euphoria and accompanying fame and recognition that comes with winning the Big Game.
+Players from the team that wins Super Bowl LIV (54) in Miami Gardens on Feb.
+2, 2020, will get $124,000 along with the rest of the spoils that come with victory.
+The losing team's players will get $62,000, which is nothing to sneeze at but isn't quite the same as the euphoria and accompanying fame and recognition that comes with winning the Big Game.

 In fact, players from the team that lose the Super Bowl won't even get paid as much as those that win the Pro Bowl the Sunday before.
-It may be a glorified exhibition game, but whichever team wins the Pro Bowl in Orlando, Florida, on Jan.
-27 also takes home $67,000 for their efforts.
-The losers get $34,000.
+It may be a glorified exhibition game, but whichever team wins the Pro Bowl in Orlando, Fla., on Jan.
+27 also takes home $70,000 for their efforts.
+The losers get $35,000.

-Postseason shares are nothing new to the NFL, but the amount has certainly changed.
+Postseason shares are nothing new to the NFL, but the amount has certainly changed, even adjusted for inflation.
 Here's a comparison of this year's playoff shares to what they were back during the 1978 season (Super Bowl XIII):